swiftlang/swift-evolution/proposals/0344-distributed-actor-runtime.md

 We need to emit the `actorReady(self)` call, only once, and we should not repeatedly call the actor system's `actorReady` method which would force system developers into weirdly defensive implementations of this method.
 Thankfully, this is possible to track in the compiler, and we can emit the ready call only once, based on internal initialization marking mechanisms (that store specific bits for every initialized field).

-The synthesized (pseudo)-code therefore is something like this:
+The synthesized (pseudo-)code therefore is something like this:

 ```swift
 distributed actor DA {